How to Prevent Mice in Your Minnesota Home

 You may ask, how bad is it to have mice inside your home, really?
-It’s pretty bad, but there’s no reason to panic!
+It can be pretty bad, but there’s no reason to panic!
 In reality, mice are found just about everywhere people are.
 That means we’re around them all the time, and are probably just fine.
-But, it’s also important to understand what can happen when mice get into your home.
-Besides the famous “squeal factor” that spotting a mouse triggers in many of us, there are impacts we can’t see.

 How important is it to prevent mice?
 From chewing electrical wires which creates a potential fire hazard, to contaminating food, mice can cause an unsafe environment.
 Consider this list that compares what we see to what is actually happening.

 1. You see just one mouse, but actually...

 Mice reproduce and mature very quickly.
 Because mice are most active at night, we often do not see them.
 At just 6-8 weeks old, one adult female can produce litters of 3-7 mice every 30 days.
 After 6-8 weeks, females in those litters will begin to do the same.
 As the cycle continues, the number of mice increases exponentially.
 A large infestation can happen in just 3 months!